Second Fig

 Summary of Second Fig

 • Major Themes in “Second Fig”: Patriarchy, strong houses, and temporary beauty are three major themes of this poem.
-Although just two verses are inadequate to pack such mammoth thematic strands, the efforts of the poet are praiseworthy in that she has put both femininity and its preference for beauty and patriarchy and its preference for strength in just two verses.
+The poet did a good job summarizing femininity’s love for beauty and patriarchy’s love for strength, despite the limited verses.
 She knows that strong houses keep bonds strong and that they could only be built on rocks.
 She also knows that beauty lies in transitoriness and that it is only in the shining palaces that could be built on sands.

-Analysis of Literary Devices Used in “Second Fig”
+Analysis of Literary Devices Used in Second Fig

 literary devices are specific tools the writers use in their writings.
-Edna St. Vincent Millay has also inserted some literary devices in this poem to beautify this two-lined poem as follows.
+Edna St. Vincent Millay also inserted some literary devices in this poem to beautify this two-lined poem as follows.

 3. Connotation: The poem shows the use of connotations through the rock, house, palace, and sand.
 They evince patriarchy and its preference for strength and femininity and its preference for beauty.

 5. Imagery: Imagery is used to make readers perceive things involving their five senses.
-Edna St. Vincent Millay has used imagery in this poem such as “Safe upon the solid rock”, “the ugly houses” and “shining palace built upon the sand.”
+Edna St. Vincent Millay used imagery in this poem such as “Safe upon the solid rock”, “the ugly houses” and “shining palace built upon the sand.”

 6. Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from literal meanings.
-Here the poem has used the symbols of rock for strength and of sand for transience.
+Here, the poem has used the symbols of rock for strength and of sand for transience.

-Analysis of Poetic Devices Used in “Second Fig”
+Analysis of Poetic Devices Used in Second Fig

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.